-Dress wounds and burns.
-Apply SueBee Honey to the injury.
+Dress wounds.
+Applying SueBee Honey to the injury as an ointment disinfects the wound, kills bacteria, and hastens healing.
 Honey is hygroscopic and absorbs water, creating an environment in which disease-producing microorganisms, deprived of their moisture, cannot live.

 Soothe a sore throat.
 Take one teaspoon of SueBee Honey at bedtime, letting it trickle down your throat.

 Cure a hangover.
 Honey is a concentrated source of fructose.
 Eating SueBee Honey on crackers helps your body flush out whatever alcohol remains in the body.